-Even if I explained away all the classic symptoms I was experiencing (being thirsty, peeing a lot, feeling fatigued) as stress, I still had all the classic risk factors (overweight, sedentary, close family members with diabetes, Latina, middle aged).
+I explained away all the classic symptoms I was experiencing (being thirsty, peeing a lot, feeling fatigued) as stress, Still I had many of the classic risk factors (being overweight and sedentary, having close family members with diabetes, being Latina, and middle aged).
 Some would say it was just a matter of time.
 And my time was up.

 When I was diagnosed my A1C level was over 13%!
 My doctor looked at me with that “Why are you walking around and not in a diabetic coma?” kind of look.

 That was my wake up call.
 I took it very seriously.
 I made lifestyle changes and started taking medication.
 Within 18 months I cut my A1C by nearly half.
 Since then type 2 diabetes has been my constant companion. and motivation to take better care of myself.

 REVISED December 2020